ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 ## 3.3 Inference
 To make up my mind now, all I want to know is how extreme my observation is (i.e. the outcome of my coin tosses) under the null hypothesis.
 In other words, how ridiculous do my observations make my null hypothesis look; If they make it look more ridiculous than a specific tolerance level, then I can conclude that I have strong evidence to reject my null hypothesis.

 There are two approaches we can follow and we will discuss both of them.
-We are also going to include some additional terminology along the way such as the tolerance threshold I mentioned - spoiler alert; this is the significance level (a).
+We are also going to include some additional terminology along the way such as the tolerance threshold I mentioned - spoiler alert; this is the significance level (α).

 ### Significance Level
 The probability of making a Type-I error is denoted by alpha (α).
 Alpha is the maximum probability that we have a Type-I error.
 For a 95% confidence level, the value of alpha is 0.05 (i.e. 5%).
 This means that there is a 5% probability that we will reject a true null hypothesis.